Our Mission

 Growth in Organics

-According to the Organic Produce Network’s State of Organics 2021, organic fresh produce sales grew by 5.5% in 2021, topping $9 billion for the first time.
+According to the Organic Produce Network’s State of Organics 2023, organic fresh produce sales grew by 1.6% in 2023, topping $9.6 billion.

-Organic fresh produce growth outperformed its conventional counterparts in both volume and sales.
+Organic produce comprised 12% of retail produce sales and represented 7% of the total produce volume.
 The growth potential for the organic industry is more likely to be limited by availability than by demand, as younger consumers entering the market for the first time are seeking out affordable organic options all year long for a wide variety of fruits and vegetables.

 To support this growth potential, the Organic Produce Association (OPA) is focused on: